-Merrick Garland Has Satisfied His Democratic Critics—For Now
+Merrick Garland Has Satisfied His Democratic Critics—for Now

 “It is critically important that those acts also be investigated, and if criminal laws were violated, that those individuals also be held responsible,” Schiff said.
 “No matter who they are.
 The Justice Department cannot maintain that a current president is immune from prosecution and then take the position—through action or inaction—that so too is a former president.”

 Illinois Senator Dick Durbin, who chairs the Senate Judiciary Committee, was slightly blunter.
-“Over the past year, prosecutors and FBI agents have worked diligently to bring that mob to justice,” he said in a statement.
-“But make no mistake: until those who unleashed the mob are also held accountable, the risk of future attacks on our democracy will continue to grow.”
+“Over the past year, prosecutors and FBI agents have worked diligently to bring that mob to justice,” he tweeted.
+“But make no mistake: Until those who unleashed the mob are also held accountable, the risk of future attacks on our democracy will continue to grow.”

 In unusually frank language for a federal prosecutor in an ongoing investigation, Garland explained that the indictments and convictions of lower-level figures could lead to charges against higher-level ones.
 “We build investigations by laying a foundation,” he explained.
 “We resolve more straightforward cases first because they provide the evidentiary foundation for more complex cases.
 Investigating the more overt crimes generates linkages to less overt ones.
 Overt actors and the evidence they provide can lead us to others who may also have been involved.”